QRSAM achieves major milestone, hits pilotless target aircraft | Technology

 Indias Quick Reaction Surface to Air Missile (QRSAM) system achieved a major milestone on Friday by directly hitting a pilotless target aircraft (PTA) at medium range and medium altitude after being launched from a base in Odisha, defence sources said.
 The state-of-the-art missile was launched from the Integrated Test Range (ITR) at Chandipur near here at 3.50 pm.

 The system is capable of detecting and tracking targets on the move and engaging targets with short halts.
-The system is designed to give air defence coverage against strike columns of Indian Army, a defence system said.
+It is designed to give air defence coverage for strike columns of the Indian Army, a defence statement said.
 Propelled by a single stage solid propellant rocket motor, the sophisticated missile used all indigenous subsystems.

 The missile is cannisterised for transportation and launch using a mobile launcher which is capable of carrying six canisterised missiles.
 All QRSAM weapon system elements like battery multifunction radar, battery surveillance radar, battery command post vehicle and mobile launcher were deployed in the flight test, it said.